PatrickCPE/CPE-CPU/README.md

 # CPE CPU

 ## Overview
-The CPE CPU is a softcore CPU implementing the Risk-V RV32I instruction set (with very small caveats).
+The CPE CPU is a softcore CPU implementing the Risk-V RV32I instruction set (with very small caveats of no FENCE, ECALL, or EBREAK.
+I'm not supporting multiple cores or GNU Debugger extensions).

 It was designed completely heirachically with a high focus on readability, and it's main purpose was for me to develop a better understanding of Computer Architecture.